-- Aarhus Festival (Denmark): Since 1965, the city of Aarhus has hosted this 10-day festival featuring Danish culture.
+- Aarhus Festival (Denmark): Since 1965, the city of Aarhus has hosted this 10-day festival centered around Danish culture.
 Dance, films, exhibitions, art, food, and kids' activities are among the offerings, along with classical music, rock, and jazz.
-Every year, the Aarhus Festival has a different theme that informs the performances and exhibitions.
-More than 1,000 events are scheduled in more than 100 venues.
+Every year, the Aarhus Festival features a different theme that informs the more than 1,000 performances and exhibitions.
+In 2020, the event has been canceled.

-- Göteborg Book Fair (Sweden): The Göteborg Book Fair started in 1985 as a trade fair for librarians and teachers but is now the largest literary event in the Nordic countries.
-One of its main draws is the seminar program that features Nobel Laureates, scholars, scientists, and politicians in addition to authors.
-The fair spans several days and draws more than 800 exhibitors and 100,000 visitors to Göteborg.
+- Göteborg Book Fair (Sweden): The Göteborg Book Fair started in 1985 as a trade fair for librarians and teachers but is now the largest literary event of any Nordic country.
+One of its main draws is the seminar program that features Nobel laureates, scholars, scientists, politicians, and authors.
+Every year, it attracts more than 800 exhibitors and 100,000 visitors to Göteborg.
 In 2020, the event will be held virtually as a free digital streaming service from September 24 to 27.

-- Kivik Apple Market Festival (Sweden): The town of Kivik in southern Sweden is the largest supplier of apples to the rest of the country, so in 1988, the town started the Kivik Apple Market festival to celebrate the harvest.
-Along with apple tastings, dishes, and drinks made with apples, this festival also showcases "apple art," which is exactly what it sounds like: works of art made from apples.
+- Kivik Apple Market (Sweden): The town of Kivik in southern Sweden is the largest supplier of apples in the country, so in 1988, the town started the Kivik Apple Market to celebrate the harvest.
+Along with apple tastings, dishes, and drinks made from the fruit, this festival also showcases "apple art."
+2020's Apple Market has been canceled.

 September Travel Tips

-- Early September is much rainier than later in the month, so be sure to pack a raincoat and waterproof shoes if you plan on visiting earlier.
-Check the weather before your trip and each day before you set out to see if you'll need to bring rain gear out with you.
+- Early September is much rainier than later in the month.
+Check the weather before your trip and each day before you set out to see whether you'll need to bring rain gear out with you.

 - Despite tourism crowd sizes shrinking this month, you may still want to book your airfare and accommodations well in advance to make sure you get your preferred travel dates.

-- Fortunately, prices will likely be lower this time of year, and you will likely find discounts at popular hotels and restaurants to attract more tourists during this low tourism season.
+- Fortunately, prices get lower this time of year, and you will likely find discounts at popular hotels and restaurants aimed at attracting more tourists during the low season.

-- It's best to download maps of your destinations before you leave the United States as internet connections may be hard to come by in more remote locations of the region.
+- It's best to download maps of your destinations before you leave the U.S. as internet connections may be hard to come by in more remote areas.